 The Trustees have appointed a Governance and ESG Committee which currently consists of three Trustees.
 The Governance and ESG Committee is responsible for developing and monitoring the Trust's approach to matters of governance and ESG and manages, tracks and evaluates leadership development and succession.
-The members of the Governance and ESG Committee during 2022 included Manfred Walt, Aldéa Landry and Doug McGregor, with Mr. Walt serving as the Chair.
+The members of the Governance and ESG Committee as at December 31, 2023 included Aldéa Landry, Doug McGregor and Andrée Savoie, with Ms. Landry serving as the Chair.